 When homemade sugar ant traps and other DIY solutions can’t prevent sugar ants, it is time to call in the professionals.
-They know what treatment or remedy works best for pharaoh ants, scout ants and other insects, and problematic ant species.
+They know what fire ant treatment or remedy works best for pharaoh ants, scout ants and other insects, and problematic ant species.
 Professional exterminators often use ant baits that prevent sugar ants’ damage.
 Superior to any pest control method, the solutions we use can remove sugar ant nests from their hideouts then kill them.
 So don’t let any crazy ants drive you up the wall.

 Skymark Pest has plenty of experience in pest control and can help you get rid of sugar ants that won’t go away by removing food or water supply.
 We use both natural and chemical methods to exterminate sugar ants depending on the level of ant infestation.
 If you try DIY pest control or any ant killers but don’t see results, it is time to contact the pest control professionals from Skymark Pest to smoke out these insects.
 Call 352-552-3290 to schedule ant control and elimination.
 We can help you deal with ant colonies and endless ant invasions.